-ACES is a 4-year scholar program for future teachers focusing on mentoring, leadership, service, and personal and professional development.
+ACES is a 4-year scholar program for future teachers focusing on mentoring, leadership, service, and professional development.

 Appalachian Community of Education Scholars (ACES) is a program that promotes teacher leadership.
 Members are active participants and leaders within the Appalachian Educators Club, in addition to a wide variety of campus activities.
 The ACES program provides a sense of camaraderie for future educators that promotes a passion for teaching.
 ACES students participate in service projects and unique professional development opportunities.